2386067964/ToothSeg/README.md

 ## Installation
 All you need is a working [nnU-Net](https://github.com/MIC-DKFZ/nnUNet/tree/master) setup!
-Afterward, install the ToothSeg Repository by:
+Afterward, install the ToothSeg repository by:
 ```bash
 pip install -e .
 ```